2i2c-org/2i2c-org.github.io/content/blog/2024/neurohackademy-summer-school-reflections/index.md

 draft: false
 ---

-_Thank you to Ariel Rokem for guest writing this blog post!_
+_Thank you to Ariel Rokem and Noah Benson for guest writing this blog post!_

 ![Group photo from NeuroHackademy 2024](featured.png "Group photo from NeuroHackademy 2024")